adastradev/data-ingestion-agent/README.md

-# Data Ingestion Agent
 [![Coverage Status](https://coveralls.io/repos/github/adastradev/data-ingestion-agent/badge.svg?branch=master)](https://coveralls.io/github/adastradev/data-ingestion-agent?branch=master)

-Ad Astra Docker agent code base for cloud integration without VPN tunnels
+# What is Data Ingestion Agent?

+The Data Ingestion Agent enables the fast and secure delivery of data into the Ad Astra cloud without the need for VPN connections.

 ## Pre-requisites
 Docker version 18.02 or greater (Community Edition or any Enterprise Edition)